Midnight's Children: Major themes

+Midnight’s Children anticipates Rushdie’s later preoccupation with the socio-political responsibility of the writer, as articulated in his essay “Imaginary Homelands” (1991).
+In this essay, Rushdie reflects on the changing world and calls for politically committed writing that unmasks political shams and legerdemains.
+Both the novel and the essay express this concern by aiming to present the world differently, in ways that might bring about positive change.
+As Rushdie writes, “I once took part in a conference on modern writing at New College, Oxford.
+Various novelists, myself included, were talking earnestly of such matters as the need for new ways of describing the world.”
+He contends that describing the world is inherently political, and that “redescribing a world is the necessary first step towards changing it.”
+Therefore, he argues, the act of writing is political because “it is particularly at times when the state takes reality into its own hands, and sets about distorting it, altering the past to fit its present needs, that the making of the alternative realities of art, including the novel of memory, becomes politicized.”
+Likewise, in Midnight’s Children, writing becomes a political act as Rushdie offers alternative realities that challenge the politician’s version of truth.
+Saleem, the protagonist, represents the author-figure who strives to assemble voices from diverse cultural centres to bring about positive change in a disconnected world, symbolized in the 1947 partition of India.

 Style

 Midnight's Children has been called "a watershed in the post-independence development of the Indian English novel", to the extent that the decade after its 1981 publication has been called "post-Rushdie".
 During that decade, many novels inspired by Midnight's Children were written by both established and young Indian writers.

 Rushdie's innovative use of magic realism allowed him to employ the nation-as-family allegory and at the same time confound it with an impossible telepathy among a multitude of children from a multitude of languages, cultures, regions and religions.
 No one genre dominates the entire novel, however.
 It encompasses the comic and the tragic, the real, the surreal, and the mythic.
 The postcolonial experience could not be expressed by a Western or Eastern, public or private, polarity or unity, any more than any single political party could represent all the people of the nation.

+Rushdie also coined the word chutnification in the book to describe the adoption of Indian elements into the English language or culture.
+A chutney is a sauce for a dry base, originating from the Indian subcontinent.